Press Freedom Centers

 Since 24 February 2022, 11 reporters were killed and 35 were injured by gunfire.
 Of the 50 cases registered by RSF of journalists who came under rifle fire or artillery fire, at least 28 of them were deliberately targeted as journalists.

-What assistance and support can journalists and media get ?
+What support can journalists and the media get from the Centres for Press Freedom in Ukraine?

 Free loan of personal protective equipment (PPE)